primatejs/primate/README.template.md

 ## Domains

-Domains represent a collection in a store.
-All domains are loaded from `domains`.

-A collection is primarily described using the class `fields` property.
+Domains represent a collection in a store, primarily with the class `fields` property.

 ### Fields